Samuel Lewis (publisher)

+Life and career

+Lewis was born in 1782 or 1783 and was described as a "man of no education."

+He operated as a publisher of topographical dictionaries in London under the style of "S. Lewis & Co." at the following successive locations: Aldersgate Street, Hatton Garden, and Finsbury Place South.
+These dictionaries were successful but threatened by imitations, and his lawsuits to protect his rights became important precedents for defining British copyright for factual reference works.

+Lewis was married and had at least one son, Samuel Lewis the younger, and one daughter, Eliza Lewis.
+He died in Islington on 28 February 1865.

+Topographical dictionaries

 A Topographical Dictionary of England

-This work contains every fact of importance tending to illustrate the local history of England.
-Arranged alphabetically by place (village, parish, town, etc.), it provides a faithful description of all English localities as they existed at the time of first publication (1831), showing exactly where a particular civil parish was located in relation to the nearest town or towns, the barony, county, and province in which it was situated, its principal landowners, the diocese in which it was situated, and—of novel importance—the Roman Catholic district in which the parish was located and the names of corresponding Catholic parishes.
-There were six subsequent editions, the last of which (1848-9) was in four volumes and an atlas.
+This work contains facts illustrating the local history of England.
+Arranged alphabetically by place (village, parish, town, etc.), it provides a description of all English localities as they existed at the time of first publication (1831), showing where a particular civil parish was located in relation to the nearest town or towns, the barony, county, and province in which it was situated, its principal landowners, the diocese in which it was situated, and the Roman Catholic district in which the parish was located with the names of corresponding Catholic parishes.
+There were six subsequent editions, the last of which (1848–9) was in four volumes and an atlas.

 A Topographical Dictionary of Wales

 First published in 1833, there was a second edition in 1837, a third in 1843, and a fourth (in two volumes and an atlas) in 1849.

 The title page of the first edition gives an indication of the ambitious scope of the work:

 The work is in two large volumes with a folding map of Wales and separate county maps facing the entry for each individual county.

 The 4th edition was transcribed and made available free-to-view online by the University of London.